amspector100/knockpy/README.md

 ## Installation

-To install knockpy, first install choldate:
+To install knockpy, first install choldate using the following command:

 ``pip install git+git://github.com/jcrudy/choldate.git``

+Note that installing choldate does require installing cython, which requires access to a C compiler.
+This can be challenging on Windows, and if you have difficulty on any OS, please carefully follow the instructions [here](https://cython.readthedocs.io/en/latest/src/quickstart/install.html).

 Then, install knockpy using pip: